Battery H, 1st Illinois Light Artillery Regiment

 Battery H, 1st Illinois Light Artillery Regiment, was an artillery battery that served in the Union Army during the American Civil War.

 Service

-The battery was organized in Chicago, Illinois beginning in January 1862 and mustered in February 20, 1862 for a three-year enlistment under the command of Captain Axel Silversparre.
+The battery was organized in Chicago, Illinois beginning in January 1862 and mustered on February 20, 1862, for a three-year enlistment under the command of Captain Axel Silversparre.

 The battery first served unassigned with the Army of the Tennessee, April 1862.
 It was subsequently attached to Artillery, 5th Division, Army of the Tennessee, to July 1862.
 Artillery, 5th Division, District of Memphis, Tennessee, to November 1862.
 Artillery, 5th Division, Right Wing, XIII Corps, Department of the Tennessee, November 1862.
 Artillery, 1st Division, District of Memphis, XIII Corps, to January 1863.
 Artillery, 2nd Division, XV Corps, Army of the Tennessee, to September 1864.
 Artillery Brigade, XV Corps, to June 1865.

 Battery H mustered out of service June 14, 1865, in Louisville, Kentucky.